tutinformatics/ofbiz-ui/src/objektide_levi/object-dist/query-builder/query-builder-documentation.md

 HTML file should only include the content between "< body>" tags.
 No additional imports were required for us.

 ### 6. Displaying the component.
-To display the component inside another's component you must use the require tags
+To display the component inside another component you must use the require tags
 ```
 <require from="./query-builder/query-builder"></require>
 ```